neeemo/MonkeyBusiness/README.md

 Make sure to have [Maven](http://maven.apache.org) installed on your system.

-Also, if you run into trouble, make sure to use Java 1.7 or newer.
+Also, if you run into trouble, make sure to use the latest version of Java.

 ### Getting started